 Interdisciplinary cooperation and large-scale studies comprise the basis for future-oriented and patient-oriented cardiovascular research.
 In the German Centre for Cardiovascular Research (DZHK) scientists find the opportunity for such research projects.
 The DZHK offers them a collaborative framework to jointly implement research ideas- better and faster than they were able to do so previously.

 Aim of the project is the understanding of the behavior of complex fluids (eg, an oil-water mixture) in porous media (rock formations in oil reservoirs).
 A model is developed in which the various system parameters such as roughness, wettability, contact angle, viscosities, etc., can be varied to investigate their influence both experimentally and theoretically.
-The Project Geomorph is funded since 2009 by BP plc (UK) within the EXPLORE program, in which, in addition to the MPI-DS, also the University of Twente (NL) and the University of Copenhagen (DK) are involved.
+The Project Geomorph is funded since 2009 by BP plc (UK) within the EXPLORE program, in which, in addition to the MPI-DS, also the University of Twente (NL) is involved.

 The Heart Research Center Göttingen (HRCG) investigates the mechanisms which lead to heart diseases and the aggravation of already existing heart diseases.
 Based hereon, new diagnostics and procedures shall be developed to improve patient care.